Aarception/Mo-information-security-portfolio/README.md

         J/17 Promise & the Compliance Mandate
         Differentiation & the Competitive Advantage
-        First Mover Privilege & the Corpus Valuation The Record Is The 🗝
+        First Mover Privilege & the Corpus Valuation The Record Is The 🗝 to Trust Infrastructure

 The institution's designed response will be dignified.
 Tomorrow a choice will be made that concludes this transitional phase.